fabric8io/fabric8/docs/profiles.md

         fabric:create --import-dir /path/to/my/import/location

-Of course there are cases where you need to import data to the registry after the registry has been created.
-You can use the the [fabric:export](commands/fabric-export.html) as described below:
+Of course there are cases where you need to import profiles after fabric has been created.
+You can use the the [fabric:export](commands/fabric-import-profile.html) as described below:

-        fabric:import

-All the arguments and options of the [fabric:export](commands/fabric-export.html) are also available to the [fabric:import](commands/fabric-import.html) command.

-For example if you exported the registry starting from the /fabric/configs/ znode and want to import them back starting from the same znode *(this is what makes sense, when exporting starting from a specific znode to import back starting from the same)*:

-      fabric:import -p /fabric/configs /path/to/my/import/location
+        fabric:profile-import /path/to/my/profiles.zip

+The `profile-import` command import profiles stored as zip files from url locations.
+You can also import using maven coordinates such as:

+        fabric:profile-import mvn:com.foo/mystuff/1.0/zip/profile

+Fabric provides a Maven Plugin fabric8:zip which allows to export profiles to zips.
+Read  more about this at the Continues Deployment section.

+Fabric provides the [maven fabric8 plugin](http://fabric8.io/gitbook/mavenPlugin.html) supporting the _fabric8:zip_ goal to export profiles to zips.
+This allows end users to develop projects, and easily export their projects as zips which can be imported into fabric.
+Read more about this at the [continues deployment](http://fabric8.io/gitbook/continuousDeployment.html) section.

+#### Importing initial profiles

+When fabric is started it imports an initial set of profiles from the `<fabric_home>/fabric/import` directory.

+In addition fabric imports additional .zip files from the following two sources:

+1. .zip files which have been copied to the `<fabric_home>/fabric` directory.
+1. .properties file which haven been copied to the `<fabric_home>/fabric` directory.

+In the .properties files, you specify url locations for .zip files to be imported.
+For example fabric uses this to import its own quickstarts out of the box, by having a `quickstarts.properties` file with the following content

+    quickstarts = mvn:io.fabric8.quickstarts/fabric8-quickstarts-parent/${project.version}/zip/profile

+##### Disabling quickstarts

+This allows easily to disable importing the quickstarts, by either deleting the `quickstarts.properties` file, or disable the above line,  by prefixing the line with the `#` character.